ds-stream/airee-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: If you have a suggestion for how to improve Airee
 title: ''
 labels: ''
 assignees: ''